chizuchizu/shipping_3/README.md

-# Shipping Optimization Chalenge my solution
+# Shipping Optimization Challenge my solution

 ## how to run